CryptoCatOkiOKi/GenericMultipleMNInstallerScript/README.md

-# OtherScripts

-## Generic MasterNode Script for installing multiple nodes with one script run**
+# Generic MasterNode Script for installing multiple nodes with one script run**

 Instruction based on bitcoingreen
 1. Install one node with offical script.
 This node will be used for copying blockchain to all others nodes